blurdylan/CarND-P2-Traffic-Sign-Classifier/writeup.md

 | Children Crossing			| Children Crossing      							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%, but a detailed description can be found in section 3 below. this is not inline with the test results obtained from the model but this is because the 5 images choosen for the tests were really clear and of an acceptable resolution.
+To reflect the results I have to use worse images than the five choosen.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)